ljsinclair/featurebase-docs/docs/community/com-backup/com-config-backup.md

 # How do I backup my FeatureBase Community installation?

-You can create FeatureBase backups on the CLI using the `featurebase-backup` command and suitable flags.
+You can create FeatureBase backups on the CLI using the `featurebase backup` or `featurebase backuptar` commands and suitable flags.

 ## What's included in the backup?

-A `featurebase backup` includes:
+A featurebase backup includes:
 * schema
 * key translation data
 * indexes